sib-swiss/containers-snakemake-training/docs/course_material/day2/4_decorating_workflow.md

 #### Config files

 Config files are stored in the `config` subfolder and written in [JSON](https://en.wikipedia.org/wiki/JSON) or [YAML](https://en.wikipedia.org/wiki/YAML) format.
 You will use the latter for this course as it is more user-friendly.
-In YAML files:
+In .yaml files:

 * Parameters are defined with the syntax `<name>: <value>`
 * Values can be strings, integers, floating points, booleans...